Zara Abid

 Zara Abid (4 April 1992 – 22 May 2020) was a Pakistani model and actress.
 She was featured in various photo shoots.
-She made her film debut in Chaudhry, directed by Azeem Sajjad.
+She made her film debut in Chaudhry – The Martyr, directed by Azeem Sajjad.

 She was one of the passengers who died aboard PIA Flight 8303, which crashed in Karachi, Pakistan, on 22 May 2020.

 Modeling career

 As a fashion icon, she was known for her tall height and tanned complexion, which made her stand out in an industry dominated by lighter-skin models.
 According to Zara, when she started modeling, she faced discrimination in being hired, allegedly due to her looks and skin colour.
 However, she stated she worked her way up and received opportunities on the basis of her professional skills and talent.
 She was described as "stunning and utterly unapologetic" about her complexion.
 According to a makeup artist who worked with her, Zara embodied the "dusky skin colour" of the majority of Pakistani women, and one of her makeup campaigns became a bestseller because it captured that.

 One of her photoshoots by a salon for the magazine Hello Mag in 2019, in which she was styled with a skin tone many shades darker than her own, evoked controversy for allegedly promoting "blackface" and cultural misappropriation, and was perceived by critics as racist.
 Abid had shared the pictures on her personal Instagram account.
 The posts were noted to have received backlash and trolling.
 Abid defended her photoshoot, stating the point was to empower darker-skinned women and send a message about their lack of representation; she also called out the "colourism" that allegedly existed in society, questioning why she was being criticized for adopting a dark profile when in numerous other photoshoots, she had been purposefully presented in lighter tones.